- Jobber Blueprint /

 1. Choose how to price your services

-• Per hour – Charge your customers an hourly rate based on the number of hours you expect it will take to complete the service, then add on material costs, overhead costs, and your markup.
+- Per hour – Charge your customers an hourly rate based on the number of hours you expect it will take to complete the service.

-• Per car size – The bigger the car, the more time and materials it will take to detail it.
-Set prices based on whether you’ll be working on a small car (coupes or sedans), medium-sized car (crossovers or station wagons), or large vehicles (SUVs, trucks, or minivans).
+- Per car size – The bigger the car, the more time and materials it will take to detail it.
+Set prices based on whether you’ll be working on a small car (coupes or sedans), medium-sized car (crossovers or station wagons), or large vehicle (SUVs, trucks, or minivans).

-• Per detailing service – Charge customers based on the types of services they want, like interior or engine detailing, and the time or skill it will take to complete that service.
+- Per detailing service – Charge customers based on the types of services they want, like interior or engine detailing, and the time or skill it will take to complete that service.
+This is based on a “flat rate” fee per service.

 2. Determine your labor costs

-Your labor costs are the total amount of compensation you’ll need to pay your employees for the job.
-To calculate your labor costs, you’ll need to know your hourly rate and the approximate number of hours each service will take.
+To calculate labor costs, know your hourly rate and the approximate number of hours each service will take.

 Use this formula to determine your labor costs for a job: